-In this environment, EUROFIMA successfully raised CHF 1 117 million equivalent in the debt capital markets and CHF 5 357 million in the money market.
-Primary issuance in the debt capital markets was focused on two of its strategic currency markets: AUD and EUR.
-In the money market, issuance was primarily in USD and with a 3-month tenor.
+In this environment, EUROFIMA successfully raised CHF 725 million in the debt capital markets and CHF 5 123 million in the money market.
+Primary issuance in the debt capital markets focused on AUD and USD.
+In the money market, issuance was primarily in USD with an average weighted tenor of two months.